-Controlled Remote Viewing and Reverse Speech are powerful tools, but like any tool, they need to be suited to the task at hand.
-Before commencing a new project, we will sit down with you and discuss in detail your specific needs, whether Controlled Remote Viewing and/or Reverse Speech are appropriate for what you want to accomplish, what sort of results you can reasonably expect, and what it will cost.
+Controlled Remote Viewing is a powerful tool, but like any tool, it needs to be suited to the task at hand.
+Before commencing a new project, we will sit down with you and discuss in detail your specific needs, whether Controlled Remote Viewing is appropriate for what you want to accomplish, what sort of results you can reasonably expect, and what it will cost.
 If we don’t think it’s a good match, we’ll say so right up front.
 Sure, we like new business.
 But more importantly, we love successful projects and happy clients.

 Integrity matters, and we choose our projects accordingly.
 We like to understand what and who we are getting involved with, and how our work will be used.
 Developing a new technology?
 We’re in.
 Corporate espionage?
 Nope.
 Finding a missing child?
 We’d love to help.
 Spying on an ex?
 Life is too short.
 You get the idea.

 If after discussing your needs we think there is a good match, we will work with you to clearly define the scope of your inquiry, the size and composition of your Husick Group team, and the timeline and budget for your project.
 We don’t turn on the meter until you are happy with all these terms and give us the go-ahead.

 While your project is underway, a dedicated Project Manager from the Husick Group will coordinate all aspects of your project and will be available to answer any questions you may have.
 The Project Manager acts as a liaison between you and the Viewers working on your matter, making sure that the Viewers’ work is responsive to your needs.
 This arrangement also helps Viewers do their best work by protecting their anonymity and shielding them from emotional pressures and “polluting” information that could drive imagination and adversely affect results.